 Should I Replace Appliances I Take With Me?

-There are some factors you need to think about before buying new appliances that you will be taking to your new home.
+There are some factors you need to think about before buying new appliances that you will be taking to your new home in Jupiter.

 First, if your existing appliances are approaching 10 years old, it is likely time to replace them anyway.
 Moving them to a new home may shorten their already-short lifespan.
 Second, you must confirm that the new models will fit into your new home.
 A smaller fridge that barely fits into your current home may get lost in the space of your new kitchen.
 Third, the rule about coordinating colors applies to your next home, as well.
 If the appliances in your home will simply not match the ones in the next property, you might decide to offer them to the buyer in exchange for a slightly higher purchase price.